siliconflow/BizyAir/docs/docs/controlnet-union/introduce.md

 - normal_image
 - segment_image

 If you are unsure how to obtain such images, you can use the [BizyAir ControlNet Preprocessor](../controlnet-preprocessor/introduce.md) to generate them.
 You can use one or more control images simultaneously, for example, connecting both `openpose_image` and `depth_image`.
-However, from a practical perspective, it is not recommended to connect more than two control images simultaneously.
+However, from a practical view, it is not recommended to connect more than two control images simultaneously.

 `prompt` and `negative_prompt` correspond to the positive and negative prompts, respectively.